1. While walking home from school one day, bring home flowers.

 2. ALWAYS ask if you're able to take a shower.
 This is courteous to do even in the comfort of your own home.

 This is especially important if your host family has only one bathroom/one shower in the house.
-It’s a simple politeness that
+It’s a simple politeness that goes a long way.

 3. "I'm too shy" is NEVER an excuse.